mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are all Mississippi Criminal Court Records Public?

-The state of Mississippi supports the right of the public to view and obtain copies of criminal court records.
-However, this right is not absolute, and following Mississippi state Public Record laws, selected records are not available to the public.
+The state of Mississippi allows members of the public to view and obtain copies of criminal court records.
+However, there are exceptions.
+Under Mississippi state Public Record laws, selected records are not available to the public.

 Typically, criminal court records which are accessible through third-party sites and state-managed online repositories are considered public record.
 The information provided to the public includes details of the prosecuted offense, court actions, motions, and oral arguments, summons, dispositions, and details of the court’s final verdict and indicated penalties.
 Also available to the public are court minutes, calendars and schedules as well as court opinions—these are also available on the State of Mississippi Judiciary website